Tom Cairney: Fulham

 At the start of the 2016–17 season, Cairney was given an armband to replace Scott Parker against Newcastle United in the opening game of the season, who did not start, and set up a goal for Matt Smith in a 1–0 win.
 He then scored two goals in the first month of the league season against Leeds United and Blackburn Rovers.
 Both of these matches resulted him earning Man of the Match.
 In addition, he was nominated for both August's Sky Bet Championship Player of the Month and August's Sky Bet Championship Goal of the Month.
-Despite suffering from an injury that saw him miss one match in mid–October, For the most of the season, Cairney captained the side.
+Despite suffering from an injury that saw him miss one match in mid–October, For most of the season, Cairney captained the side.
 After scoring three more goals by the end of the year, his performance at Fulham attracted attention from Premier League side Middlesbrough, Aston Villa and Newcastle United.
 However, the club made it clear that Cairney was not for sale.
 Having kept him throughout the January transfer window, he scored two goals throughout February against Nottingham Forest and Bristol City, resulting him being nominated for February's Player of the Month.

 Cairney scored the opening goal with a "thunderbolt from distance", in a 3–1 win over Newcastle United on 11 March 2017.
 By May, Cairney added three goals, including scoring two goals in two matches against Huddersfield Town and Brentford.
-He also scored in the first leg of the promotion play–offs, in a 1–1 draw against Reading, but Fulham lost 1–0 in the next leg, dashing its hopes of playing in the Premier League next season During the 2016–17 season, Cairney scored 13 times in 51 appearances in all competitions, becoming joint top–scorer, alongside Stefan Johansen.
+He also scored in the first leg of the promotion play–offs, in a 1–1 draw against Reading, but Fulham lost 1–0 in the next leg, dashing their hopes of playing in the Premier League next season During the 2016–17 season, Cairney scored 13 times in 51 appearances in all competitions, becoming joint top–scorer, alongside Stefan Johansen.
 Having played a key role for the side this season, Cairney was named the club's Player of the Season, the EFL Player of the Year at the 2017 London Football Awards and was included in the EFL Championship PFA Team of the Year, alongside Ryan Sessegnon.